Purim: Modern scholarship views

+Due to the similarity of the names Esther and Mordecai to the Babylonian gods Ishtar and Marduk, the absence of historical records mentioning a Jewish queen in the Achaemenid court, and the lack of any reference to Purim in Jewish sources before the first century BCE, many scholars consider the Book of Esther to lack historical value and do not regard it as the origin of this Jewish festival.
+However, there are scholars who point to the familiarity of the author with Persian usages and archaeological data to say that at least a large portion of the narrative is accurate.

 Since the 1890s, several academics have suggested that Purim has its origin in a euhemerized Babylonian or Persian myth or festival (though which one is a subject of discussion).
 Isaac Kalimi find these hypotheses unlikely.
-Given the similarity of the names Esther and Mordecai to the Babylonian gods Ishtar and Marduk, the absence of historical records mentioning a Jewish queen in the Achaemenid court, and the lack of any reference to Purim in Jewish sources before the first century BCE, scholars generally consider the Book of Esther to lack historical value and do not regard it as the origin of this Jewish festival.

 According to McCullough, there may be particles of truth behind the story of Esther, but the book in its current form contains errors and contradictions that should classify it as a historical novel (not a historical account).
 Based on Herodotus, Xerxes' wife was Amestris, daughter of Otanes, while there is no trace of Vashti or Esther in Herodotus' history.
 Sperling and Baumgarten also argues that if Mordecai was exiled from Judah with Jehoiachin (589 BCE), as the Book of Esther claims, Mordecai’s age during Xerxes’ time would have been over a hundred years.
 How could an elderly person have been employed as a government official by the Achaemenids?

 According to Mathia Delcor, the Book of Esther contains numerous errors in its depiction of Achaemenid history, which casts doubt on the credibility of the Purim story, although it cannot be said that the book emerged from a vacuum.
-For example, among the improbabilities that question the historical accuracy of the Book of Esther are: the feast held by the king for his officials, which lasted 180 days; Queen Vashti's disobedience to the king; the king's correspondence with various nations in their own languages and the decree that every man should be the master of his household (when the official language of the empire was Imperial Aramaic); and the granting of high positions to non-Persians and Some of the well-known errors in the Book of Esther include: the mention of 127 satrapies (provinces) in the Persian Empire, while Herodotus cites 20 satrapies.
+For example, among the improbabilities that question the historical accuracy of the Book of Esther are: the feast held by the king for his officials, which lasted 180 days; Queen Vashti's disobedience to the king; the king's correspondence with various nations in their own languages and the decree that every man should be the master of his household (when the official language of the empire was Imperial Aramaic); and the granting of high positions to non-Persians.
+Another well-known error in the Book of Esther is the mention of 127 satrapies (provinces) in the Persian Empire, while Herodotus cites 20 satrapies.
 The artificial narrative of the book, which speaks of contrasts—Jews and idol-worshippers, the hanging of Haman and the appointment of Mordecai as vizier, the massacre of non-Jews and anti-Jewish killings—also suggests a legendary tale.

 Schellekens suggests that the festival of Purim may have been modeled after the Iranian festival of Magophonia, which the Iranians celebrated annually to commemorate the overthrow of Gaumata (who usurped the royal throne) and the restoration of the kingship to Darius the Great.

-Sperling and Baumgarten also says the entire story is full of improbabilities.
+Sperling and Baumgarten also say the entire story is full of improbabilities.
 For instance, Mordecai was known as a Jew in the court, yet his niece and adopted daughter, who visited him daily, managed to successfully conceal her nationality and religion.
 Moreover, the story feels artificially serious and suspiciously secular.
 The supplicants never mention God during times of danger, and there is no reference to God during the thanksgiving celebration after the Jews' salvation.
 As a result, the Talmudic rabbis had to add God's name to the Book of Esther, and the Greek and Aramaic translations of the book were made more devout.

+Another suggestion is that Purim may have originated as an alternative to the now-defunct Nicanor Day, formerly celebrated on 13 Adar.